mipmip/mip.cr/README.md

-# mvi
+# Mvi

 Mvi is a simple markdown viewer.
+Mvi uses a webview window to render the markdown.
+I wrote to this preview my markdown files which I write in vim.

 ![](./markdown.png)

 ## Installation

 - no releases yet.
-You should compile it yourself
+You should compile it yourself.

 ## Features

-- build in webserver, e.g. https://github.com/sdogruyol/fast-http-server/blob/master/src/fast-http-server.cr
+- built-in webserver
+- preview images

+## Todo

+- autoreload
+- respond to signals
+- don't crash at reloat
+- quit webview should quit application

 ## Usage